Masjid al-Haram

 Maqam Ibrahim

-The Station of Abraham (مقام ابراهیم) is a rock that is believed to have an imprint of Abraham's foot and is kept in a crystal dome next to the Kaaba.
-Muqam Ibrahim is spoken of in Quran in Surah al-Baqarah verse 125:
+The so-called Maqam Ibrahim (Station of Abraham) (مقام ابراهیم) houses the stone or small rock on which Prophet Ibrahim (Abraham) is believed to have stood while constructing the Kaaba.
+The rock that is believed to have an imprint of Abraham's foot and is kept in an ornate crystal dome next to the Kaaba.
+Maqam Ibrahim (also spelled as Muqam Ibrahim) is spoken of in Quran in Surah al-Baqarah verse 125:

 وَاتَّخِذُوا مِن مَّقَامِ إِبْرَاهِیمَ مُصَلًّی